hanabi/hanabi.github.io/Beginner.md

 * The right-most unclued card is called the "chop" card.
 (This is a metaphor of a card being "on the chopping block".)
 * When a player needs to discard, they should discard their chop card.
-* In this way, everyone discards in a predicable way.
+* This way, everyone discards in a predicable way.

 <img src="img/beginner/chop.png" height="300" />